 The Ships List - Search ship arrivals by year and departure place and passenger lists.
 Amazing site.
 Lots of fascination and sometimes sad Captains storiesd and nother notes.
 The site is updated often as more information becomes available so be sure to check back frequently.

+DNA testing is easy, painless and inexpensive.
 Long long ago, in the days before Uber, many of our ancestors walked out of Africa and settled in far away new lands.
 Along the way they hooked with new friends including Neanderthals.
 Where and when they eventually settled in for the long run shaped who we are today.
 DNA testing unlocks the mystery of this original early genealogical journey.
 It tells us about our physical traits like eye colour, curly or straight hair, and alerts us to health risks we may face allowing for a head start on preventitive action.
+DNA testing has become quite popular and is easy, painless and inexpensive means of tracing your past and mapping your genealogical journey.